-Asset Holdings Servers, Storage Nodes, Backup Systems and the connectivity infrastructure covering the Raymond Terrace Administration Building Datacentre, the Disaster Recovery Datacentre at the Raymond Terrace Depot and the network infrastructure across Council's remote sites and Holiday Parks Available Data ICT Infrastructure Assets
+Asset Holdings Servers, Storage Nodes, Backup Systems and the connectivity infrastructure covering the Raymond Terrace Administration Building Datacentre, the Disaster Recovery Datacentre at the Raymond Terrace Depot and the network infrastructure across Council's remote sites and Holiday Parks

+Available Data ICT Infrastructure Assets

 Last Condition Survey 2022

 General Assessment The condition of ICT Infrastructure does not degrade over time or from over-use.

-of Condition Co ondition Rating % Assets \$CRC
+of Condition Condition Rating % Assets \$CRC

-1 Near Perfect 62.5 \$500,000
+1 Near Perfect 53 \$550,000

-2 Good 25 \$200,000
+2 Good 33 \$350,000

-3 Satisfactory 12.5 \$100,000
+3 Satisfactory 14 \$150,000

 4 Very Poor 0 \$0

 5 Unserviceable 0 \$0

-Total 100.00 \$800,000
+Total 100.00 \$1.050,000

-Main Findings Th pe dra ma wit All existing ICT Infrastructure is in fully operational condition.
-These assets do not degrade in appearance, functionality or performance over time; however the cost of ownership dramatically increases over time with escalating support and maintenance costs usually exceeding the cost of replacement within five years.
-Scheduled replacement of core Server and Storage infrastructure in Q2 2023
+Main Findings I otal100.00\$1.050,000The core ICT server and storage assets were replaced in 2023.These assets were procured with a view to support Councilrequirements for the target 5 year asset life of this equipment.Hardware warranty is included in the purchase price.Some network assets reaching end of life are becoming due toreplacement.
+This asset replacement process will becoordinated by the ICT team.These assets do not degrade in appearance, functionality orperformance over time; however, the cost of ownershipdramatically increases over time with escalating support andmaintenance costs usually exceeding the cost of replacement

-As ICT infrastructure is critical to Council's operations, suppliers and customers, the assets are required to be fully functional during Council and remote site business hours.
+As ICT infrastructure is critical to Council's operations, suppliers and customers, the assets are required to be fully functional during business hours and should also be available to support 24x7 operations.